temporalio/documentation/docs/cloud/how-to-get-started-with-temporal_cloud.md

 ## 4. Invite users

-:::info
+:::caution

 Access to Temporal Cloud is authorized via single sign-on (SSO), currently limited to Google OAuth.
 The email addresses of all users who need access to Temporal Cloud must be registered with Google.

+If an email address is not associated with a Google Account, the user must follow the instructions in the [Use an existing email address](https://support.google.com/accounts/answer/27441?hl=en#existingemail) section of [Create a Google Account](https://support.google.com/accounts/answer/27441).

+**Important** Do _not_ create a Gmail account when creating a Google Account.

 :::

 When you create a user in Temporal Cloud, the prospective user receives an email invitation.
-The user must click Accept Invite in the message before attempting to log in.
+The user must be logged in to Google and must click **Accept Invite** in the message.
+Attempting to log in to Temporal Cloud without first accepting the invite doesn't work.

 ### Roles and permissions